Updated May 2022,

-In order to receive your Commercial Drivers License (CDL), you must first pass a written exam provided by the state DMV.
+To receive your Commercial Drivers License (CDL), you must first pass a written exam provided by the state DMV.
 In California, this exam contains 50 questions.
-You must correctly answer at least 40 of those questions in order to pass.
+You must correctly answer at least 40 of those questions to pass.

-The California DMV provides sample tests for your benefits.
+The California DMV provides sample tests for your benefit.
 Upon successfully passing the CDL exam, you’ll be issued your license.

 Sign with a Carrier

 Once you’ve got your CDL, it’s time to sign with a carrier.
 This may be a carrier company that pre-hires students from CDL training programs, or you may decide that you want to sign with another trucking company.

 When selecting a carrier to sign with, it is crucial to consider several factors, such as what the carrier offers in terms of salary, work schedule, tuition reimbursement, benefits, opportunities, and so forth.

 Once a carrier hires you, you’ll likely have to undergo advanced training provided by that carrier.
 When you have a firm understanding of the new driving techniques the company has taught you, you’ll most likely go on the road with a trainer.
 The trainer will determine when you’re ready to drive by yourself.
 Many trucking companies also offer training pay during this time, which is a definite plus!

 Finally, you’ll be able to drive a company truck by yourself.
 New hires generally work over-the-road (OTR), or long-distance driving, at the start of their careers.
 However, new drivers are beginning to get more than OTR job offers after graduation.
 The trucking industry is creating more attractive entry-level positions to attract more drivers to the industry.
 As a result, many new drivers have taken are local and regional jobs.